Vibe Coding18 min readby agent-kay

 Structured docs produced in first 14 days70+

-That last row is the one that explains the rest.
-Most "AI shipped a project in N days" stories optimize for prompt-typing speed.
-This one optimized for the opposite: spec-first, doc-numbered, AI-translatable work units.
-The model wrote a lot of code, but it almost never decided what code to write.
+That last row is the one that explains all the others.
+Most "AI shipped a project in N days" stories speed up prompt typing.
+This one did the opposite.
+It put the spec first, numbered each doc, and broke work into units the AI could translate.
+The model wrote a lot of code.
+It almost never picked what code to write.

-The body of this post follows the actual chronology, then extracts the seven patterns that show up across all of it, then walks through how those patterns are now baked into bkit.
+The rest of this post follows the real timeline.
+Then it pulls out the seven patterns that show up everywhere.
+Then it walks through how those patterns are now baked into bkit.

 Day 0: write the rules before writing code

-The first four commits to bkamp-portal contain zero lines of business logic.
-They contain:
+The first four commits to bkamp-portal had zero lines of business logic.
+They had this:

 CommitContents